 Behind this amazing experience that tourists can enjoy there is a family business.
 They have a growing passion for the city they live in and grew up in.
 It’s their wish to share their vision of the Romanian capital with as many tourists as possible.

-The free tours of Bucharest idea came to life in 2018, after a lunch Catalina had with her parents.
+The free walking tour in Bucharest idea came to life in 2018, after a lunch Catalina had with her parents.
 She realized then that she knew very few details about the city she grew up in.

 She then researched and learned unique hidden facts that she rigorously checked.
 She collected stories from: